 If you’re a foodie, you need to experience the Dungan Family Dinner.
 They have a unique cuisine that is different than other local dishes and you get a chance to hear about the history of the Dungan people and how they ended up in Kyrgyzstan.
 After a visit to the museum, you get to make your own Ashlan Fu (everything is prepped, you just mix the ingredients into your own bowl) and enjoy it along with all the other dishes.

-Book a dinner through the folks at Destination Karakol.
+Book a dinner with the folks at Destination Karakol.
 The experience lasts roughly 3 hours.

 12. Dungan Museum